What's in Chipotle in Adobo? Ingredients, Uses & Buying Guide

 Is chipotle in adobo sauce gluten-free?

 Yes, naturally!
-The base ingredients are all gluten-free, but always check labels for potential cross-contamination warnings.
+The base ingredients are all gluten-free, but always check labels for potential cross-contamination warnings, especially if you have celiac disease or severe gluten sensitivity.

 Can I make my own chipotle in adobo sauce?